nspcc-dev/neofs-node/docs/cli-commands/neofs-cli_container_set-eacl.md

 ### Options

 ```
       --address string            Address of wallet account
       --cid string                Container ID.
+      --container-revision uint   Specify a certain container revision number
   -f, --force                     skip validation checks (ownership, extensibility of the container ACL)
   -g, --generate-key              Generate new private key
   -h, --help                      help for set-eacl
   -r, --rpc-endpoint string       Remote node address (as 'multiaddr' or '<host>:<port>')
       --session string            Filepath to a JSON- or binary-encoded token of the container SETEACL session
       --table string              path to file with JSON or binary encoded EACL table
   -t, --timeout duration          Timeout for the operation (default 15s)
       --ttl uint32                TTL value in request meta header (default 2)
   -w, --wallet string             Path to the wallet
   -x, --xhdr strings              Request X-Headers in form of Key=Value
 ```

 ### Options inherited from parent commands